mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-doctran.md

 ## engine

-Translation engines currently supported include Google and OpenAI.
-OpenAI is recommended as its translation results are more natural and fluent.
+Translation engines, currently supports google and openai, openai is recommended as its translation results are more natural and fluent.

 - google
 - openai

 ### to(google)

-The target language for translation, which needs to be specified for all translation engines.
+Target language for translation, which needs to be specified for all translation engines.

 ## google

-Only the `to` configuration option is required, no other configuration is needed.
+Only the configuration item `to` is needed, no other configurations are required.

 ## openai

 ### apiKey

-The OpenAI apiKey needs to be configured and can be created on the [openai platform](https://platform.openai.com/api-keys).
+You need to configure the apiKey for openai, you can create it yourself on the [openai platform](https://platform.openai.com/api-keys).